Skip to main content

 What if you do NOTHING?

-Doing nothing is not likely to be harmful to your health, but the more the affected fingers bend into the palm, the less likely that any treatment can straighten them.
-Advanced hand contractures can significantly and permanently reduce hand function.
+Doing nothing is not harmful to your health, but the more the fingers bend into the palm, the less likely it is that any treatment will straighten them.
+Severe contractures can significantly and permanently reduce how your hand works.

 Coding